Drew Waters Preview, Player Props: Royals vs. Mariners

-On Saturday, Drew Waters (.200 batting average in his past 10 games, with a double, two triples, five walks and two RBI) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+On Sunday, Drew Waters (.483 slugging percentage in past 10 games, including one home run) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
 First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the Mariners.
+He hit a home run while going 1-for-3 in his most recent game against the Mariners.

 Drew Waters Game Info & Props vs. the Mariners